learn-co-curriculum/react-hooks-jsx/README.md

 It's an angry mob!
 We're mixing HTML and JS!
 We've created an abomination! _Blasphemy!_

-Believe it or not (especially after seeing how cool JSX is), but some developers _despise_ using JSX.
+Believe it or not (especially after seeing how cool JSX is), some developers _despise_ using JSX.
 They think mixing languages like this is something that should never be done.
 However, if you give it a little bit of time, you'll soon notice that the benefits far outweigh the (imaginary) cost of writing HTML in your JS.
 We've been doing it all along in the front-end using strings, this is just easier!
 Our component code is usually tightly intertwined with the